Visiting the Aquarium

 We are doing everything we can to streamline entry.
 There will be a brief waiting period outside ahead of your timeslot while an Aquarium representative assesses lobby capacity and goes over safety measures.
 Please dress accordingly for weather conditions.

 We strongly encourage you to pay in advance online or over the phone.
 However, cash transactions can be made at the Box Office.

 Will you accept Aquarium gift cards?

 Yes, Aquarium gift cards are accepted over the phone (617-973-5200) or on-site at the Box Office.

 What if I am late for my assigned time slot?

 The building capacity for each time slot is limited.
 We ask that all guests make every effort to arrive on time.
 We cannot guarantee immediate entry to guests who are late for their time slot.
-We strongly encourage you to arrive 5 minutes prior to your assigned time slot.
+We strongly encourage you to arrive up to 10 minutes prior to your assigned time slot.